CargoXio/k8s-map-updater/charts/ha-proxy/README.md

   --set service.annotations."service\.beta\.kubernetes\.io/aws-load-balancer-cross-zone-load-balancing-enabled"="true"
 ```

-**_NOTE_**: With helm `--set` it is needed to put quotes and escape dots in the annotation key and commas in the value
+**_NOTE_**: With helm `--set` it is needed to put quotes and escape dots in the annotation key and commas in the value string.
-string.

 ### Using values from YAML file

-As opposed to using many `--set` invocations, much simpler approach is to define value overrides in a separate YAML file
-and specify them when invoking Helm:
+As opposed to using many `--set` invocations, much simpler approach is to define value overrides in a separate YAML file and specify them when invoking Helm.
+The `config` block can also support using helm templates to populate dynamic values, e.g. `{{ .Release.Name }}`.

 _mylb.yaml_: